pwa-builder/PWABuilder/docs/builder/iOS.md

+# Publishing PWAs to the App Store

-!> iOS does not support PWAs natively and packaging PWAs for iOS is Experimental.
+!> iOS does not support PWAs natively and packaging PWAs for iOS is **Experimental**.
 We can not guarantee that your app will be accepted into Apple's App Store.

-# Publishing PWAs to the App Store

 PWABuilder now has support for creating iOS application packages that can be posted to the Apple App Store.
 However, there are a few extra steps to get your PWA ready for the App Store.

 #### How does it work?
 PWABuilder creates a native Swift app with a WebView that allows you to load your PWA within a native iOS application.

-!> Not all platforms support every modern web capability, and iOS has lagged behind on PWA adoption.
-Always test your app to ensure it behaves as expected on each plaftorm

 ## Prerequisites
 There are some boxes you'll need to check before your PWA is ready to be published to the App Store.